CryptoPappo/binance-etl-pipeline/README.md

 - Tick imbalance
 - Autocorrelation functions

 These tools help validate the ETL results and provide insights into market activity.

+Some example plots are stored in `src/images`.

 ## Tests